Recca1349/Sales-Performance-Dashboard-for-Frontier-Mart/README.md

 ![mart](https://github.com/user-attachments/assets/42cf4923-b882-4785-a325-1fe4e779b610)

 **Disclaimer**⚠️: All datasets, slides and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual mention.
-All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on healthcare dataset.
+All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on retail businesses' datasets.

 ## Description
 This project analyzes over $9 million in sales data from Frontier Mart, a leading retail brand, using Microsoft Excel.
 The goal was to uncover trends in monthly sales, identify best-selling products, assess customer purchasing behavior, and evaluate profit margins across categories and sales channels.
 The project features interactive dashboards created with pivot tables, charts, and Excel formulas to support data-driven decisions in retail strategy, inventory management, and customer engagement.